babarrett/mitosis-docs/mitosis-partslist.md

 	* 4 (optional) Right angle 0.1" header.
 4 pins.
 Used for programming the wireless module on the receiver
 	* 1 (optional) LED RGB diffused 4PLCC SMD.
 Looks like CLVBA-FKA-CAEDH8BBB7A363 or CLVBA-FKA-CA1D181BB7R3R3
 should work fine.
 TODO: Verify

+* Keyboard halves
+	* 4 Mitosis Keyboard PCBs (2 for plates, 2 for PCB)
+	* 2 nRF51822 wireless module (Contains a Nordic Semiconductor
+	51822-QFAC1-1513AN SOC chip).
+It appears that these are single-sourced though [Waveshare](http://www.waveshare.com/core51822-b.htm) $7ea + $3 shipping, direct or $11 on Amazon.
+	* 2 reverse polarity protection MOS FET (SI2302)
+	* 2 CR2032 batteries
+	* 2 x 4-pin Right angle 0.1" headers
+	* 4 x 1-pin Straight 0.1" headers -- Used on either side of each battery
+	* an (optional, low priority) LED can be added to existing pads on the keyboard halves.
+It could be used to aid debugging new wireless code.
+	  * 1 single, LED SMD.
+	  * 1 single, 3.3k resistor SMD.

 * Keycaps